Ariavm95/Readable/README.md

     - `cd api-server`
     - `npm install`
     - `node server`
-* Install and start the server for our front-end
+* Install and start the server for the front-end

-    - `cd udacity-readable`
+    - `cd Readable-master`
     - `npm install`
     - `npm start`